raisarin/multinational-retail-data-centralisation913/README.md

 # Multinational Retail Data Centralisation
-Extracting and cleaning data from online resources such as AWS buckets, online link and local database.
-Creating database schema to relation between different tables within the database ensuring robustness and integrity of the data.
+Extracting and cleaning data from online resources such as AWS buckets, online links and local databases.
+Creating a database schema to relate different tables within the database ensures the robustness and integrity of the data.
 Querying the data using SQL to organise and present the dataset in order to be easily understood by the users.

 ## Table of Contents
 1. [Installation instructions](#installation-instructions)